oracle/coherence-js-client/DEVELOPING.md

 * `src` - TypeScript source files and related resources
 * `test` - contains the library test cases in plain JavaScript

+### Building the Project
+* run `npm install` - this will install the necessary dependencies and compile the grpc artifacts
+* run `npm run compile` - this compiles the `Typescript` sources

+### Running the Unit Tests
+* run `npm run coh-up` - this starts a Coherence test Docker container.
+This instance exposes the `grpc` port `1408` and exposes port `5005` for java debugging of the Coherence instance.
+To view the JSON payloads being sent to Coherence, check the docker container log for the instance this command started.
+* run `npm run test` - this will run all unit tests.
+You may optionally run the tests individually via an IDE as long as the Coherence container mentioned in the previous step was started.
+* run `npm run coh-down` when testing is complete and the Coherence test container is no longer needed.

 ### Generating Documentation
 * Install `typedoc` globally: `npm install -g typescript && npm install -g typedoc`
 * Run `typedoc` from project root.
 The Generated documentation